 in trust for present and future generations; and

-effective upon the date last executed and shall revoke any
+1.0.
+This Agreement shall become effective upon the date last

 SECTION 2.
 PURPOSE

-is to acquire, develop, and conserve additional park and open
+develop, and conserve existing and proposed parks, open space

 SECTION 3.
 CREATION